© 2021, by M. Keith Booker

 Tim Burton’s Edward Scissorhands (1990), mentioned above, begins as a mysterious inventor (played by horror legend Vincent Price) converts a piece of machinery into an artificial man (the title character, played by Johnny Depp) but has died before completing the project, leaving the man with scissors (part of the original machinery) for hands.
 Edward then wanders into a conformist suburban community, has predictable misadventures, but then finds favor when his Scissorhands turn out to be useful for things like creating topiary and giving interesting haircuts.
 In the end, though, he falls out of favor and is proclaimed dangerous, then chased out of the community as the suburbanites take on the role of the enraged villagers of Frankenstein.
 Conveyed essentially as a fairytale, this film is also a whimsical piece of postmodernist art.

 One of the best of these is Lucky McKee’s May (2002), which has become a cult classic in the horror-film world.
 This film’s protagonist, May Canady (Angela Bettis), is a lonely young woman who was bullied in childhood because of her lazy eye and who remains something of an outcast in adulthood.
 Ultimately, her inability to connect with others drives her to commit a series of murders and then use her skills (she works as a vet tech and sews for a hobby) to reassemble the bodies into one hybrid using her favorite parts from each body.
-She hopes, thereby, finally to have a friend, thus placing her somewhat a hybrid position herself, sharing characteristics of Frankenstein and of the Monster.
+She hopes, thereby, finally to have a friend, thus placing her somewhat in a hybrid position herself, sharing characteristics of Frankenstein and of the Monster.

 At the other end of the spectrum from May is the horror comedy Patchwork (2015), in which a mad scientist (for some reason) works at combining parts from different individuals (or even different species, as when he creates an “owl-cat”) into new hybrid creatures.
 The film focuses on three young women who are combined into one body and also share a single mind, while also maintaining their separate individual consciousnesses, sometimes battling with each other for control.
 Things predictably go very, very wrong, with the hybrid woman going on a murderous spree of revenge against men who have wronged them/her.
 Nevertheless, in the end the women triumph, forcing the mad scientist to make them a new hybrid man as a mate.
 Any potential feminist message in the film is thus blunted by the notion that the ultimate goal of a woman should be to find a compatible man.